BT filters and parental controls

 Does BT Virus Protect work on Apple products?

-BT Virus Protect will work on Apple desktop products running OSX but is not compatible with iPhones running iOS.
+Yes, BT Virus Protect will work on all Apple desktop products running OSX and iPhones and iPads running iOS.
 It also works on any device running Windows and on Android phones.